Lewis Hamilton posts cryptic response to Fernando Alonso after reported Max Verstappen comparison

 "I have a lot of respect for Lewis but it's different when you win seven world championships having only had to fight against your team-mate."

-Alonso hit back at the report, writing on Twitter "Please, all the titles are amazing, well deserved and inspiring.
+Before Hamilton's post on Saturday, Alonso had hit back at the report, writing on Twitter "Please, all the titles are amazing, well deserved and inspiring.
 Incomparable to each other and let's enjoy champions and legends of our current time.

 "Tired of the continuous search for headlines.
 Let's enjoy them".